The Duel of the Century: Synopsis

 Lu and Ximen are led to a crematorium where they are ambushed by lama disciples.
 Upon defeating them, they find and rescue a bound Yan Renying, who had been led there by Wang.
 They are able to examine Zhang’s wound whereupon Ximen determines it was indeed not Ye who killed him.
 Yan then hands over three wax figures he found on Zhang’s body which point to the identities of his true killers.
-They take the figures to be restored to the famous sculptor, Wax Man Zhang (Cheung Ying) but he attacks them, whereupon they learn he was an imposter sent by Wang.
-They find and save the real Zhang (Gam Biu) bound nearby and he restores the figures, including one heavily resembling Ye Gucheng.
+They take the figures to be restored to the famous sculptor, Wax Man Zhang but he attacks them, whereupon they learn he was an imposter sent by Wang.
+They find and save the real Zhang bound nearby and he restores the figures, including one heavily resembling Ye Gucheng.
 A furious Yan rushes out to kill Ye.
 By the time Lu and Ximen manage to find him, they witness Ye kill him.
 Exasperated, Lu returns to Guisun Daye but Guisun is killed, the murderer again being Ye.
 Lu reluctantly believes Ye truly committed the murders but Hua Manlou contradicts this as the poison in his wound should have left him severely weakened and unable to move, let alone fight.
 Since Ye also met with the chief eunuch, Hua suspects Ye must hold intimate knowledge of some secret of the imperial court, one that is serious enough to have Wang kill anyone who would reveal it.
 Just as Lu mulls over where to locate Ye, his wife Leng arrives seeking help.
 Just as Hua predicted, Ye is bedridden and a relieved Lu applies the antidote to his wound.
 He raises the possibility that someone has been masquerading as Ye to ruin his reputation, but to his shock, Ye admits to being the true killer and urges Lu to not look into the matter until his duel with Ximen is over.